anatolikalysch/VMAttack/README.md

 **Stack Address Propagation**: Every time a stack address is read the value on the stack address will be available as Stack comment.

-**Operation Standardisation (folding)**: A weaker version of the peephole optimization which standardizes certain operations.
+**Operation Standardization (folding)**: A weaker version of the peephole optimization which standardizes certain operations.

 **Unused Operand Folding (folding)**: Operands that are not used in later execution steps are purged from the trace.